course-fish546-2023/olivia-classwork/README.md

 # olivia-geoduck
-repository for my geoduck transcriptome project
+repository for FISH 546 homeowork and assignments see https://github.com/ocattau/code-for-Pgenerosa/tree/main for research progress

 ## Plan for the next 4 weeks:
 Week 5 -  added new normalizing gene count column for heatmapping, finished writing draft 1 of results, working on methods, finish introduction